GrinLens/Zemax-Radial-and-Ball-GRIN/README.md

 Look above, beneath the words "Radial and Ball GRIN Lens Geometries"

-at the line which says "commits, branch, release(s), contributor"
+at the line which says "commits, branch, release(s), contributor."

-click on either release or releases.
+Click on either release or releases.
 Leads to download links.

 ####See file "Radial and Ball GRIN Documentation.pdf" for more details.